filip-strelec/WeatherApp/README.md

 # WeatherApp
 Weather app i made for my mum.
 Feel free to download if you think this code could help in your project...
-(little bit of json parsing, setters getters...)
+(little bit of json, setters getters...)